Sunblock … Sunglasses … How Much Sun Protection Do You Really Need?

 Sun Exposure is Crucial

 In my experience, sun exposure is crucial for your success on raw foods.
 For healthy bones and muscles, it’s a must.
-Doing one thing wrong—like eating cooking food—forces you to do another—covering yourself with sunblock.
-Consider sunblock, the very act of putting it on: It’s the most absurd practice next to cooking your food.
-One way to think about it: The sun exposes your diet.
+Doing one thing wrong—like eating cooked food—forces you to do another—covering yourself with sunblock.
+The sun exposes your diet.
 Fry, grill and bake your food, and these burnt offerings will show up on your skin.

 No Burns on Raw Foods